Registration Categories

 Reciprocal/Automatic Operations Professional Registration

-Persons registered on or after October 1, 2018 in any of the following categories are automatically qualified to register as an Operations Professional without taking the Series 99:
+Persons already registered in any of the following categories are reciprocally qualified to register as an Operations Professional without taking the Series 99:

 • General Securities Representative